General Roofs

 Baseline

-• NYCHA has worked closely with NYC DOB to identify appropriate treatments for the removal and reduction of rooftop structures, such as long-dormant smoke rooms [no such thing – not sure what is meant here] and a height reduction of what used to be incinerator stacks.
+- NYCHA has worked closely with NYC DOB to identify appropriate treatments for the removal and reduction of rooftop structures, such as long-dormant smoke rooms and a height reduction of what used to be incinerator stacks.
 These flues now generally serve as trash chutes that connect to garbage compactors.

 Stretch

-• Green Roofs – In addition to reduction of heat gain & heat island effect, Green Roofs absorb rain, reducing runoff to NYC’s sewer system.
-However, some maintenance is required, so this should be weighed against the advantages.
+- Green Roofs – In addition to reduction of heat gain & heat island effect, Green Roofs absorb rain, reducing runoff to NYC’s sewer system.
+Proposals for green roofs may be part of a stormwater management strategy and must be reviewed by NYCHA.

 Strategies